d3vilh/raspberry-gateway/README.md

 ## Pi-hole

-Visit the Pi's IP address (*e.g. http://localhost/ , change `localhost` to your Raspberry host ip/name*) the default password is `ASobakaBosa666` it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L9) `config.yml` file in var `pihole_password`.
+Visit the Pi's IP address (*e.g. http://localhost/ , change `localhost` to your Raspberry host ip/name*) the default password is `gagaZush` it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L9) `config.yml` file in var `pihole_password`.
 Consider to change it before the installation as security must be secure.

 ## OpenVPN